Last Updated on

 The Brew’s Approach

-Post ascertaining the Organizational Effectiveness, we deep partnered with the Leadership & Management to redefine organizational macros (Organizational Structure, Re-defined Industry Gold standard of Consumer Experience, Identified redundancies, and determined which elements would best serve the strategic direction of the company and support its growth moving forward.
-Post this, implemented the transformational strategy to improve the company’s connection to online customers.
+Post ascertaining the need for improving overall Organizational Effectiveness, we deep partnered with the Leadership & Management to redefine organizational macros (Organizational Structure, Re-defined Industry Gold standard of Consumer Experience, Identified redundancies, and determined which elements would best serve the strategic direction of the company and support its growth moving forward.
+Post this, we implemented the transformational strategy to improve the company’s connection to online customers.

 Organizational redesign ensured more than 30 roles mapped directly to the customer experience, higher collaboration between the functional units, direct alignment of ownership & accountability of overall consumer experience across cross functional units, and higher clarity & visibility with respect to objectives & strategy.

-After the organizational redesign, the team had more focused roles with clear ownership of work and execution resulting in greater job efficiency and productivity.
+After the organizational redesign & operational re calibration, the team had more focused roles with clear ownership of work and execution resulting in greater job efficiency and productivity.
 Working on the business is just as important as working in the business.
-You have to make time to grow the capabilities of your team or you risk stagnation
+You have to make time to grow the capabilities of your team or you risk stagnation.